DarkStoorM/osu/README_FORK.md

 These are just random, ranked words generated from curated dictionaries.
 I parsed all books from Project Gutenberg, ordered words by frequency and manually went through the list and left 5000 words.
 I didn't feel like there was a need for some fancy text generation algorithms, but at least it could use some n-gram bias, though.

-- `English 0K` - 500 words left after a second pass of curation.
+- `English 0K` - 300 words left after a second pass of curation.
 I only left words that were somewhat mechanically nice to type for muscle memory grinding (for me at least, although I play on `split ortholinear qwerty`).
-I extended the word set from 200 to 500, because the mod would typically be played without even-length words, so there wouldn't be much variety on default 200.
+I initially extended the word set from 200 to 500, because the mod would typically be played without even-length words, so there wouldn't be much variety on default 200.
+I walked back on that one and reduced it to 300, because it was making the diffcalc kinda bad
 - `English 1K` - 1000 words without second pass
 - `English 5k` - as above, but 5000